BingTianEng/hello-Jenkinsfile/README.md

 test for pipeline.

-20220212 test Azure VM + Docker + Jenkins
+20220212 test Azure VM + Docker + Jenkins ; second to see git version.